 IKEA Return Policy: All Your Questions Answered on One Page

 IKEA has been the world’s largest furniture maker since 2008.
 The liberal IKEA return policy is no doubt a big part of their popularity among shoppers.
 But as with any return policy, there are always some nuisances that aren’t answered on the company’s website and typically require a phone call to the store.
-To alleviate that phone call, and make your life a little easier, here’s everything you need to know about their return policy.
+To alleviate that phone call, and make your life a little easier, here’s everything you need to know about their policy, much of which you won’t find anywhere else.

 365 return days to be exact.